pkkan97/PHPBookmark/README.md

 5.In browser a localhost page will appear,click on new button,after writing the database name click on create button.

-6.Your database will be created,then in click on import button and select bookmarks.sql file.All the tables of the database will be uploaded.
+6.Your database will be created,then click on import button and select bookmarks.sql file.All the tables of the database will be uploaded.

-7.Open new tab and write localhost/your_copied_folder destination_path/register_form.php
+7.Open new tab and write localhost/your_copied_folder's_destination_path/register_form.php